Marksedrak/miniZorkid/README.md

 # miniZorkid
-A mini version of the game Zork created from scratch using C++ and and configuration files
+A mini version of the game Zork created from scratch using C++ and configuration files As of 6/16/2023 at 11:26 PM, the game is technically complete and fully functional.
+New content may be added over time.

 Hello and welcome to Mini Zork.